-Time goes by, whether we’re moving at full speed toward our goals, or whether we’re standing still, paralyzed by fear and inaction.
+Time goes by, whether we’re moving at full speed toward our goals, or whether we’re standing still, paralyzed with fear and inaction.

 So look ahead to your brighter future, the goals and experiences that make the work worthwhile.
 Picture that future often, and use your mental image of it to overcome inertia, reorganize your priorities and form the habit of doing things that failures don’t like to do.

-If you rely on self-discipline alone, you may be disappointed.
+If you rely on self-discipline alone, you may disappoint yourself.
 But when you combine that self-discipline with a firm focus on what you really want — your desire for a brighter future — it becomes far easier to take the necessary actions.

 Are you finally ready to grow your business?

 If so, check out the five primary ways we help promotional product distributors grow:

 - Just Getting Started?
 If you (or someone on your team) is just getting started in promotional products sales, learn how we can help.

 - Need Clients Now?
 If you’re already grounded in the essentials of promotional product sales and just need to get clients now, click here.

 - Want EQP/Preferential Pricing?
 Are you an established industry veteran doing a significant volume of sales?
 If so, click here to get End Quantity Pricing from many of the top supplier lines in the promo industry.